 Club members are now repeating photos and exploring options for their digital storage so that they are accessible for members, land managers and the general public to inform land management and historical research.

 Roadside Cleanup – Four times a year the club does a Roadside Cleanup along a section of the Pyrenees Hwy to the west of Castlemaine (approximately from the top of McKenzie’s Hill, past the Castlemaine Golf Club and the Steiner School, to Woodman’s Road).
 See the newsletter or the Calendar under the ‘Events’ tab for details of dates and times.

 Castlemaine Botanical Gardens weed removal.
 A population of the threatened Eltham Copper Butterfly was discovered in 1989 in what is now the Castlemaine Botanical Gardens Nature Reserve, an area of remnant native vegetation in the north-west corner of the CBG.
 Broom and other weeds were placing this population at risk, reducing the quality of the vegetation, especially the Sweet Bursaria, Bursaria spinosa, at risk.
 Club members were involved in regular weed removal field days over a number of years, removing weeds and planting Sweet Bursaria.
 The Eltham Copper Butterfly survives in the area in small numbers.

-Threatened flora monitoring and surveys – Club members have been collected flora records from quadrats from native vegetation remnants across the local area.
-A summary of the results is to be provided on the website in the future.
+Threatened flora monitoring and surveys – Club members collect flora records from quadrats from native vegetation remnants across the local area.

 Please contact the club if you would like to be involved in one or more of these projects – email@example.com

 The Castlemaine Field Naturalists Club has a long and proud history of involvement in natural history and conservation-based projects.